NelisV/fs-scenery-map-project/readme.md

 The easiest way to edit this data and contribute is using QGIS, an open source GIS toolkit.
 Make sure to only push valid GeoJSON.

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Open the Relevant File in QGIS
+3. Open the relevant file in QGIS
-4. Make your Changes
+4. Make your changes
-5. Validate your Changes
+5. Validate your changes
-6. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-7. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the branch (`git push origin feature/AmazingFeature`)
-8. Open a Pull Request
+8. Open a pull request

 <p align="right">(<a href="#top">back to top</a>)</p>